Precision farming opens an opportunity to increase the gain for a farmer up to 20% with fewer trees.

 Despite working well with the surveying app, Riaan was still in need of assistance to prepare data tables and then to export them to Excel sheets and to request map creation.
 After the consulting company moved from a third-party app to the in-house build solution, things got worse for Riaan: “It was a generic tool and a difficult app to work with.
 Displaying data was cumbersome.
 I wanted something that was quick and easy again.
 Ideally, I would like to capture data on the iPad and have it directly linked to my laptop – that is how I think it should work.”

-So Riaan discovered the Input and Mergin suite, a surveying app based on QGIS and a cloud service for data synchronisation, respectively.
+So Riaan discovered Mergin Maps, a surveying app based on QGIS and a cloud service for data synchronisation, respectively.
 Despite only a basic knowledge of QGIS and the necessity to learn and experiment, the effort immediately paid off!

-With the Input app, Riaan has gained control of the workflow – something not before experienced.
+With the Mergin Maps, Riaan has gained control of the workflow – something not before experienced.
 He has gained the freedom to set the project according to his own individual needs.
 Without much effort, not only the data but the styling, an important factor for him, are synchronised.

 The energy invested in creating workflow, capturing and analysing data paid off handsomely for Riaan.
 All his initial doubts were suddenly eliminated.
 He has all the information essential for making any important decision right at his fingertips.